aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

 If an assume role policy is needed outside of the scope of what's natively supported in LZA, it's recommended to lean on LZA to provision the IAM Role and trust policy through the customizations layer:

 - Create your own CloudFormation template and add it to the `customizations-config.yaml` file, which will be generated in the LZA Configuration CodeCommit repository in the root directory.

+#### Microsoft Sentinel Role

+If you created a role for Microsoft Sentinel S3 Connector [using the ASEA documentation](https://aws-samples.github.io/aws-secure-environment-accelerator/latest/faq/#how-do-i-create-a-role-for-use-by-azure-sentinel-using-the-new-s3-connector-method), the trust policy format is not supported by LZA and won't be converted properly.
+Microsoft now recommends to [Create an Open ID Connect (OIDC) web identity provider and an AWS assumed role](https://learn.microsoft.com/en-us/azure/sentinel/connect-aws?tabs=s3#create-an-open-id-connect-oidc-web-identity-provider-and-an-aws-assumed-role) instead of the previous trust policy that trusted an external Microsoft managed AWS account.

+We recommend creating a new role (outside ASEA/LZA) based on the latest recommendation and update your Microsoft Sentinel S3 Connector with the new role ARN.
+Once you confirm the connector work as expected with the new role, you can decommission the previous role that was deployed by ASEA to avoid any issues during the upgrade.

 ### Public and Private Hosted Zones
 !!! note "convert-config warning message"